Is Image-to-Image Translation the Panacea for Multimodal Image Registration? A Comparative Study: Results

 \subsection{Registration performance}

-Plots of registration success rate $\lambda$ for increasing initial displacement $d_{\text{Init}}$ for all the different evaluated combinations of methods are presented in Fig.~\ref{fig:success_rate}.
+Plots showing registration success rate $\lambda$ for increasing initial displacement $d_{\text{Init}}$ for the different evaluated combinations of methods are presented in Fig.~\ref{fig:success_rate} and \ref{fig:success_rate_3D}.
+The reference methods (MI, NGF, MIND, and CurveAlign) are included in both left and right columns of Fig.~\ref{fig:success_rate} to facilitate easier comparison.
+We evaluated MIND both in combination with MSD and with $\alpha$-AMD minimisation and concluded that the novel combination of MIND and $\alpha$-AMD consistently performs better than the standard combination of MIND and MSD.
+For sake of visual clarity we therefore omit the latter from the graph.
+As already commented, we also exclude results obtained by VoxelMorph~\cite{balakrishnanVoxelMorphLearningFramework2019} due to its demonstrated consistently poor performance, which we attribute to the constraint of rigid registration (as also observed by~\cite{bastiaansen2020towards}).
 In Table~\ref{tab:results}, we summarise the aggregated performance, over all the considered displacements.
+Here, we include the results obtained by MIND optimised both by MSD and $\alpha$-AMD.

 A number of observations can be made from these results.

-Reference performance is established by iterative MI maximisation (blue dashed line \texttt{MI\_B2A}).
-We observe that, for smaller initial displacements, MI maximisation delivers outstanding performance on all three datasets.
-However, it is also apparent that the performance of MI (optimised by adaptive stochastic gradient descent) decreases fast as the initial displacement increases.
-This is not surprising, since MI is known to have a small basin of attraction.
+Reference performance is established by iterative MI maximisation (black dashed line \texttt{MI}).
+We observe that, for smaller initial displacements, MI maximisation delivers outstanding performance on all four datasets.
+However, it is also apparent that the performance of MI (optimised by adaptive stochastic gradient descent) decreases fast as the initial displacement increases on the structure-rich Zurich and Histological datasets.
+This is not surprising, since MI is known to have a small region of attraction.
+On the other hand, its performance on the other two datasets is less impaired by the increasing initial displacement.

-The yellow dash-dotted curve \texttt{B2A} indicates the performance of monomodal registration approaches (SIFT and $\alpha$-AMD, in the respective subplots), applied directly to multimodal images.
-As expected, these methods underperform MI maximisation in all cases except for SIFT on the Zurich dataset, for relatively large transformations.
+The yellow-green dotted curve \texttt{B2A} indicates the performance of monomodal registration approaches (SIFT and $\alpha$-AMD, in the respective subplots), applied directly to multimodal images.
+As expected, these methods underperform MI maximisation in all cases except for SIFT with relatively large transformations on the Zurich dataset.

+MIND combined with $\alpha$-AMD minimisation shows better performance than MI on the structure-rich Zurich data, while falling behind on the other datasets.
+NGF performs comparably to MIND (combined with $\alpha$-AMD) on the Cytological data, while less favourably on the other datasets.
+MI consistently outperforms NGF.